Start and Pause CSS Animation

 So how do we create this amazing effect?
 Again, it’s all about getting your head around what’s supported and how to use keyframe animations.

-We’re telling the background image to scroll to a pixel value that’s either in a positive or negative direction from the starting point of the background.
+In the code, we tell the background image to scroll to a pixel value that’s either in a positive or negative direction from the starting point of the background:

 @keyframes animatedBackground {